hphelion/documentation/devplatform/stackato/user/services/data-services.html.md

 **helion create-service \<service\> \<name\> \<app\>** :   This combines all parameters into a single command.
-    `service` is the type of service you want to create (mysql, redis, postgresql, mongodb). `name`{.docutils
-    .literal} is the name you want to assign to the service.
+    `service` is the type of service you want to create (mysql, redis, postgresql, mongodb). `name` is the name you want to assign to the service.
     `app` is the name of the application the service is to be bound to.